shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Can this run as a Web App

 -- COMPLETE --
+[X] How to limit player name length - 12 Chars
 [X] ON played Chooser, can 'enter' do the same as the + button ?
 [X] Add a Remove Player (will also remove all highscores for this player) - perhaps only on Edit screen ?
 [X] This screen loads slowly - how to fix this?
 Smaller images ?? (lazy load only a page at a time ?